 Learning modality of an open discussion devoted a lot of time for debate and enable learning from each other.

 What will you learn

-Following topics will be discussed:
+Following topics were discussed:

 Adapting plans to changes in the progress